 Below are exports from New Zealand that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country New Zealand’s goods trail the island country’s import purchases.

-New Zealand has highly negative net exports and therefore deep international trade deficits for computers, turbo-jets and heavy machinery.
+New Zealand has highly negative net exports and therefore deep international trade deficits for cars, trucks and automotive parts or accessories.

-These cashflow deficiencies clearly indicate New Zealand’s competitive disadvantages on the international machinery markets.
+These cashflow deficiencies clearly indicate New Zealand’s competitive disadvantages on international markets for vehicles.